-Vicki Lázaro – Interim Executive Director
+Vicki Lázaro – INTERIM TREASURER

-Yurika Isoe has been serving on the Board of Directors for 9Queens since her sophomore year at University High School and now attends the University of Arizona as a Biology Major.
+Yurika Isoe has been serving on the Board of Directors for 9 Queens since her sophomore year at University High School and now attends the University of Arizona as a Biology Major.
 She started playing chess in 2nd grade at her elementary school’s chess club and has fallen in love with the game ever since.
 Participating in interscholastic chess all throughout her education, she wanted to bring the community that has fostered her personal growth to children and teens around Tucson.
-She has been involved with 9Queens through volunteering at Library Chess Tournaments and running the Kirk-Bear Canyon Library Summer Chess Club and volunteering at other outreach functions.
+She has been involved with 9 Queens through teaching in 9 Queens after-school programs, volunteering at Library Chess Tournaments, running the Kirk-Bear Canyon Library Summer Chess Club and volunteering at other outreach functions.

 9 Queens National Advisory Council